Computer Glossary

 Cache

 High-speed memory that stores frequently accessed data for quick retrieval.
-Found in CPUs and storage devices.
+Found in CPUs and storage devices to improve performance.

 Connectivity